Health & Safety Week - How To Inspect & Maintain Your Ladders

 - Check Locking Bars - If you are using a stepladder you should check the locking bars and ensure that they are not bent and the fixings are not worn or damaged.

 - Check the Platform - If you are using a platform stepladder you also need to check the platform for any defects, such as the platform being split or buckled.

 If you notice any defects on your ladder you should not use the equipment.
 Put safety first and purchase new access equipment or when suitable ladder spares may be the answer.
 For example, if your feet are damaged the Trim 2 Fit Replacement Ladder Feet may be a solution.

 As well as pre-checks, regular ladder inspections should be conducted by a competent person for all work at height equipment and a detailed ladder inspection should be completed every 3 or 6 months.
 The ladder inspection records are legally required to be made available to a health and safety officer when required.

 Ladder inspectors need to be properly trained as well as have the correct practical and theoretical knowledge, training and experience necessary.
-This knowledge can be obtained from our Ladder Association Ladder Users & Inspection courses which featured in our blog post yesterday.
-Our next course is on the 25th June and places are limited.
-For more details give us a call on 01204 590 232.
+This knowledge can be obtained from our Ladder Association Ladder Users & Inspection courses For more details give us a call on 01204 590 232.

 An easy way to keep track of your ladder inspections is with the Ladder Log Business Pack.
 This business pack makes it extremely easy to keep track of your ladder inspections and the A4 Inspection folder allows you to store completed checklists.